SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/analytics/machinelearning/pytorch.md

 PyTorch can be picked up from the Anaconda python installations (e.g. via `module load python`) or from dedicated modules with MPI enabled.
-You can see which version are available with `module avail pytorch-mpi`.
+You can see which versions are available with `module avail pytorch`.

+### Current recommended version

+The currently recommended version of PyTorch to use on Cori is the Intel-optimized version `v1.0.0`, which can be loaded with

+`module load pytorch/v1.0.0-intel`

+The Intel optimizations in this installation can give you considerable speedups on Cori relative to the standard `v1.0.0`.
+See the [benchmarks](benchmarks.md) page for comparisons.

 ## Multi-node training